Pixel 5, Chromecast with Google TV, Nest Audio: Everything Google just announced

 ExpertisePhotography, PCs and laptops, gaming and gaming accessories

 Karisa Langlo has been writing and editing professionally for over 12 years, joining CNET with two writing degrees and bylines in Milwaukee Magazine, Louisville Magazine and The Masters Review.
 She started on CNET's mobile team before expanding to all tech and now works across categories to optimize the performance of all CNET advice and storytelling, from Wellness to Money, News and Culture.
 Karisa also manages strategy for CNET's Tips franchise.

-Google's bigevent Wednesday was the latest in a flurry of September tech announcements.
-The virtual event, which saw the unveiling of the and Google's first entry into the 5G space, followed its in August.
-That event confirmed the existence of Google's next flagship phone, , and the .
-Both new phones were launched at Google's September event, along with a and a new Nest-branded smart speaker, the .
-There were few surprises, however, other than the phone feature, which puts those awful you're-on-hold-forever calls in Google Assistant's hands.
+Google's big Launch Night In event Wednesday was the latest in a flurry of September tech announcements.
+The virtual event, which saw the unveiling of the Pixel 5 and Google's first entry into the 5G space, followed its unveiling of the Pixel 4A budget phone in August.
+That event confirmed the existence of Google's next flagship phone, the Pixel 5, and the Pixel 4A 5G.
+Both new phones were launched at Google's September event, along with a new Chromecast and a new Nest-branded smart speaker, the Nest Audio.
+There were few surprises, however, other than the Hold for Me phone feature, which puts those awful you're-on-hold-forever calls in Google Assistant's hands.

 Google's latest flagship adds 5G support to Google's rota, and it went live on Google's store before the announcement.
 It starts at $699 (£599, AU$999).
 The camera adds Portrait LIght and Night Sight in portrait to the camera.
 And with the new phone, Google's added a big bundle of services called Google One, a la Apple One.